DutchDevOfficial/MXC_Handbook/handbook/MDFiles/MXCFAQ.md

 ## How much does the M2 Pro miner earn?
-From user reports, the M2 Pro miner earns from $10 - $14 USD worth of MXC per day per miner.
+From user reports, the M2 Pro miner earns in the range of $10 - $14 USD worth of MXC per day per miner (with an average of around $11 per day).
 The number of MXC tokens mined each day varies, as the price of MXC changes, so that the earnings always stay within this $10 - $14 USD range each day per miner.

 [More information](https://mxcfoundation.medium.com/worlds-most-popular-iot-miner-m2-pro-5f3d56d87a16)